-Figure 44-34-3 Confining smaller channels in the innermost part of the band
+Figure 4-3 Confining smaller channels in the innermost part of the band

-Editor note: SIAE, please replace in the above two pictures DSx with T/Rx

 Also in this case, by subdividing the band in an equal number of 28 and 14 MHz paired channels, their go/return coupling shows:

 The duplex variation is reduced: T/Rasym DS 7 MHz to DS 49 MHz (value depends on the actual number of available 28 MHz channels), but there is less flexibility in assigning the return channels.

 Symmetric channels can still be assigned in the conventional way.

+Editor note: contributions on mixing symmetric and asymmetric

 Arrangements not- compatible with the existing channel arrangement